 - To get the best peel-and-stick backsplash effect, make sure to measure the space from the top of the countertop to the upper cabinets’ underside.
-This gives you a good idea of how far up the wall the new backsplash should extend.
+This gives a good idea of how far up the wall the new backsplash should extend.

-Many home remodeling projects are costly and require professional installation, but peel-and-stick backsplashes are just the opposite—they’re DIY-friendly and affordable.
+Many home-remodeling projects are costly and require professional installation, but peel-and-stick backsplashes are just the opposite—they’re DIY-friendly and affordable.

 If this is the first time you’ve purchased and installed this type of decorative backsplash, you likely have a few questions.

 Q. How many peel-and-stick backsplash panels do I need?

 Measure the wall space you want to cover from one side to the other and calculate the quantity of tiles needed depending on the tiles’ individual size.
 (Purchase one or two extra panels to make sure you have enough in case you make a cutting error.)
 A simple way to do this is by multiplying the width and height of the area you want to cover and then dividing the number by 144 (the number of inches in a square foot).

 Q. Can I use peel-and-stick backsplash panels behind the stove?

 Most—but not all—peel-and-stick backsplashes are heat-resistant and pose no problem if installed behind a stove.
 Read the literature that comes with the product first, however, to be sure.
 Backsplashes that are not heat-resistant may peel off if exposed to heat.

 Q. How long does a peel-and-stick backsplash last?